 Effective businesses empower their employees to make and fulfill such statements.
 To truly achieve employee empowerment, it’s not just about giving them the tools; it’s about creating an environment where they feel free to innovate and take ownership of customer issues.

 Whenever a company creates a piece of marketing or unveils a new product, that product is imbued with the company culture.
 For example, if a construction company maintains a blog that talks about the best materials for outdoor construction in their area, that blog is going to be written in a tone and with material that matches the overall ethos of the company at large.

-But this is just one step of developing a brand.
-If, for example, that same company has incredibly formal paperwork, a blog that uses very casual language, and sales people who walk the middle-ground between the two, customers aren’t going to feel like there’s a consistent brand being demonstrated.
+But this is just one step in developing a brand.
+If, for example, that same company has incredibly formal paperwork, a blog that uses very casual language, and salespeople who walk the middle ground between the two, customers aren’t going to feel like there’s a consistent brand being demonstrated.

-When a company develops their brand, they need to unveil their branding statements to employees and then get employee buy-in on the branding.
+When a company develops its brand, it needs to unveil its branding statements to employees and then get employee buy-in on the branding.
 This will ensure that employee presentation matches the brand of the company.

 Can focus more intently on a single role

 Especially in small and medium-sized companies, executives tend to wear many hats.
 Business owners may be in charge of marketing and accounting, as well as being the overall company leader, for example.
 Employees have the luxury of focusing on just one slice of the company pie and making sure that they do their job very well.

 Whereas other company officials might feel the need to adapt their branding representation depending on which hat they’re wearing right now, employees have just one job to do.
 As salespeople, as customer service staff, or as IT help, they are working to complete one task, and they have the ability to make sure that they do it very well.
 Leads developed through employee advocacy convert 7x more frequently than other leads.